civicrm/civicrm-user-guide/docs/email/mass-mailings-using-civimail.md

 **Mailings** menu:

-**Draft and Unscheduled Mailings**: As soon as you name your message
-    in Step 1 and click Next, it is placed in this area.
+**Draft and Unscheduled Mailings**: As soon as you name your message in Step 1 and click Next, it is placed in this area.
 If you click **Save & Continue Later** or simply abandon a message after some steps, you can continue working on it by clicking on the **Continue** link next to the message listed here.
  (**Note:** Mailings started based on search results will not have the Continue link listed.)

  You can also **Delete** draft messages here.

-**Scheduled and Sent Mailings:** When you send or schedule a mailing,
-    it will be placed in this area and remain there until it is archived or deleted.
+**Scheduled and Sent Mailings:** When you send or schedule a mailing, it will be placed in this area and remain there until it is archived or deleted.

  You can track the success of delivery by clicking on the **Report** link next to the message.

  You can also start another mailing based on a previous mailing by clicking on the **Re-Use** link.
 (Note, the Re-Use link is not available for mailings based on search results.)

  The **Archive** and **Delete** links are available under the **more** link.
 For mailings that are scheduled but not yet sent, a **Cancel** link is available instead of **Archive**.

-**Archived Mailings:** This area lists all messages that were
-    archived from the Scheduled and Sent mailings area.
+**Archived Mailings:** This area lists all messages that were archived from the Scheduled and Sent mailings area.
 Mailings listed here are not available to be included or excluded from the recipient list.

-    It provides exactly same functionality as Scheduled and Sent Mailings, including the possibility to view Reports and Re-Use.
+ It provides exactly the same functionality as Scheduled and Sent Mailings, including the possibility to view Reports and Re-Use.